 4. Ethical data stewards

 Learn more about LRSD's Four Data Literacy Commitments.

 One valuable tool in LRSD's data literacy journey is Power BI, an analytics application by Microsoft.
 Power BI allows users to create a visual display of data (Data Discovery Dashboards) and helps individuals easily interact with data while quickly gaining insights.
 School leaders can access Power BI reports on student achievement, engagement, attendance, enrolment, diversity, and more.
 View the public Data Discovery Dashboards on:

 The Data Literacy Initiative is also directly tied to the actions LRSD is taking to achieve the goals outlined in the MYSP.
 In the 2020-2021 school year, the division began measuring the impact of those actions on student outcomes.
 Learn how LRSD is Using Data to Monitor our Multi-Year Strategic Plan.

 LRSD will continue its focus on data literacy to effectively identify improvement, successes, and needs.
 Further developing and implementing research-informed teaching practice and learning theory will also be important to remaining responsive to students' specific needs.
 This journey toward improvement must be co-created alongside students to ensure they are empowered to self-direct their learning.

-The hope is that if this work is connected to the development of greater intercultural understanding, compassion, and mutual respect, then our most vulnerable students will experience positive changes in achievement, engagement, and well-becoming.”
+The hope is that if this work is connected to the development of greater intercultural understanding, compassion, and mutual respect, then all students, especially those made most vulnerable by barriers created by systemic racism, will experience positive changes in achievement, belonging and well-becoming.